httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 # Is HTTP Being Used? {#used}

 Different applications have different goals when using HTTP.
-The requirements in this document apply when a specification defines an application that:
+The recommendations in this document apply when a specification defines an application that:

 * uses the transport port 80 or 443, or
 * uses the URI scheme "http" or "https", or